SJ Police Union Says Discipline Was ‘Criminal, Unethical’ As City Defends Actions

 Spears “concealed unlawful conduct for more than two years,” the union alleged.

-The union also said that internal affairs investigator Lt.
+The union also said that San Jose Police Lt.
 John Barg “submitted four search warrant affidavits, under penalty of perjury, to a Superior Court Judge that were untruthful and contained material omissions and material misrepresentations.”
 In an answer to a question about this in the video deposition, Barg said, “At that point, no, I guess that was not true.”

-A union spokesman said Barg's actions were in connection with San Jose police officer Michael Richmond, who had been terminated in 2023 for alleged misconduct, then reinstated this spring on appeal.
+Saggau said Barg's actions were in connection with an investigation of San Jose police officer Michael Richmond, who had been terminated in 2023 for alleged misconduct, then reinstated this spring on appeal.

 In March, an arbitrator ordered Richmond’s full reinstatement as a city police officer, and later found the department owed him about $300,000 in back pay and benefits.

-The arbitration also ordered the city to pay $1.3 million in legal fees, finding that Barg's actions violated Richmond’s Fourth Amendment rights
+The arbitrator also ordered the city to pay $1.3 million in legal fees, finding that Barg's actions violated Richmond’s Fourth Amendment rights when he passed along information from the criminal investigation to Police Department's Internal Affairs investigators.

-The union also said that four days after the District Attorney’s Office had refused to file charges in Lt.
-Barg’s investigation, Barg violated the court’s order to seal the use of information gathered in his criminal investigation, [and] sent all search warrant materials to an Internal Affairs sergeant to start an administrative investigation.”
+The union also said that four days after the District Attorney’s Office had refused to file criminal charges in Barg’s investigation, Barg “violated the court’s order to seal the use of information gathered in his criminal investigation, [and] sent all search warrant materials to an Internal Affairs sergeant to start an administrative investigation.”

 In the video released today by the union, Joseph attempted to explain why there are no specific training procedures for internal affairs investigators.